General Questions

 Hi there!
 Have some questions about our courses?
 Find the answers below.

-When deciding to learn a new language it is important to keep in mind what your goal is with learning a new language.
+When deciding to learn a new language, it is important to keep in mind your goal for learning it.

-Most people want to communicate better with the people in their area, and therefore it is important to find out which language is most spoken in your area.
+Most people want to communicate better with those in their community, so it is essential to find out which language is most spoken in you area.

 IsiZulu is South Africa's most widely spoken official language.